dhruv-agg/gatsby-blog/content/blog/python-dataclasses/index.md

 ---

 _In this blog_, we'll focus on **why** you should use DataClasses & **where** you should use them.
-I'll attach resources for a deeper dive in DataClasses.
+For a deeper dive in DataClasses, I'll attach resources.

-## **REQUIREMENTS**
+#### **REQUIREMENTS**

 - Python 3.7+ 🐍
-- A zeal to learn :)
+- A zeal to learn 😊

-When working with data-oriented classes, that behaves like a data-container, you might want to create many instances of them ,compare, sort the objects and do a lot of data centric operations.
-Such functionalities are not provided out of the box by regular classes.
+When working with data-oriented classes, that behave like data-containers, you might want to create many instances of them ,compare, sort the objects and do a lot of data centric operations.
+Such functionalities are not provided right out of the box by regular classes.
+Data classes can hlp you achieve those functionalities with a more compact & intuitive code.

-## 1. **Less code to define a class**
+### 1. **Less code to define a class**

 ```python
 from dataclasses import dataclass